rticommunity/rticonnextdds-connector-go/README.md

 ### Documentation
 The best way to get started with *Connector* is to look at the examples; you will see that it is very easy to use.

-Please see the [API documentaiton](https://godoc.org/github.com/rticommunity/rticonnextdds-connector-go) for more information.

 ### Contributing
 Contributions to the code, examples, documentation are really appreciated.
 Please follow the steps below for contributions.